 Cashable GICs are ideal for people who prioritize having access to their money over receiving the highest possible interest rate.
 If you anticipate a major purchase in the not-too-distant future, or want your rainy day fund to earn a little interest, a cashable GIC provides peace of mind that your savings can be accessed whenever you need it.

 Cashable GICs are also useful if interest rates start to rise.
 Rather than being locked in for a set term, they allow you to quickly redeem and re-invest your money in a savings product that will pay you a higher return.
+You can project your earnings using our GIC calculator.

 With that being said, cashable GICs offer benefits over high interest savings accounts, if interest rates are declining.
 While the rates on the two products may be similar, the cashable GIC allows you to lock in the interest rate at the time of purchase, whereas rates on high interest savings accounts are likely to move with the market.
 After the cashable GIC closed period, both products are similarly liquid.